-A company can speak with a local insurance agent to get a W/C policy; most likely the agent who handles their liability and property insurance.
-The problem is most insurance companies do not want to underwrite the risk of an on the job injury for the small (in their minds) premium.
+A company can speak with a local insurance agent about getting a W/C policy; most likely the agent who handles their liability and property insurance.
+The challenge for small businesses is that most insurance companies do not want to underwrite the risk of an on-the-job injury for the small (in their minds) premium.
 Increasing medical costs for an injury are not worth the insurer’s risk with a premium of only a few thousand dollars per year.
 Read More

 Do You Know What Your Employees Want?

 If you aren't giving your employees what they want then you run the risk of having higher turnover and lower employee engagement, both of which can cost your company plenty.
-According to a study by the Labor Relations Institute of New York, when managers were asked what is most important to their employees they selected, in order, the following as what employees most value...
-Read More
+According to a study by the Labor Relations Institute of New York, when managers were asked what is most important to their employees they selected, in order, the following as what employees most value: Read More

 Getting A Job Has Very Little To Do With Keeping a Job

-As a new employee you want to shine from Day #1.
+As a new employee, you want to shine from Day #1.
 You begin to establish a reputation almost immediately, so you want the people you work with and for to describe you as follows: